Today: 3 August, 2025

 Immediate Steps to Take

 The moment you notice a blood stain, act fast.
-Here’s what to do:
+Here is what to do:

 • Rinse with Cold Water:Hold the stained area under cold running water, ideally from the back of the fabric, to flush out as much blood as possible.